top of page

 The verb 'placate' has its etymological roots in Latin.
 It is derived from the Latin word 'placare,' which means 'to calm' or 'to appease.'
 This Latin term itself is associated with the noun 'placare,' meaning 'pleasing' or 'acceptable.'
 The idea conveyed by 'placate' is that of making something pleasing or agreeable, particularly in the context of emotions.
 When we use 'placate' in modern language, it signifies the act of pacifying, calming, or appeasing someone's anger, resentment, or discontent in order to restore peace or reduce conflict.
 Thus, the etymology of 'placate' reflects its historical connection to the notion of making things pleasant or agreeable, especially in the realm of emotions, as conveyed by its linguistic heritage.

-Find the meaning of placate
+Quiz: Find the meaning of the verb placate:

 Try Again!